p3ytonk/DESN368-code-design-workspace-pk/week-10/README.md

 Product card layout and unwanted “extra” boxes

 Challenge: Earlier versions of the vinyl cards had inner boxes and drop shadows that didn’t match the design, and the album images were too small.
+Unwanted shadow boxes included in product cards.

-Solution: I rebuilt the vinyl cards from scratch with a single gold card, one large image at the top, and the text + price pill underneath.
-The inner “floating” square was removed completely, and the image size is now controlled by .vinyl-image { width: 100%; }.
+Solution: Unfortunately, this one got me.

 Embedding the video and adding custom play/pause buttons